Renault: Founding and early years (1898–1918)

 Renault fostered its reputation for innovation from very early on.
 At the time, cars were luxury items manufactured without assembly line advances.
 The price of the smallest Renaults at the time was 3000 francs (₣); an amount equal to ten years pay for the average worker.
 In 1905, the company introduced mass production techniques and Taylorism in 1913.
 In 1911, Renault visited Henry Ford at the Highland Park factory and adopted some of the manufacturing principles from his trip.

 Renault manufactured buses and commercial cargo vehicles in the pre-war years.
 The first real commercial truck from the company was introduced in 1906.
-During World War I, it branched out into ammunition, military aircraft engines (the first Rolls-Royce aircraft engines were modeled and inspired by Renault air-cooled aircraft V8 units) and vehicles such as the revolutionary Renault FT tank.
+Renault were also an important pre-war manufacturer of aircraft engines.
+The firm entered the business in 1907 with the first of what would become a series of air-cooled V8 engines.
+In 1911 the Renault 90 hp became the world's first V12 aircraft engine when it was exhibited at the Salon de l’Aéronautique at the Grand Palais in Paris.

+During World War I, the company branched out into ammunition and military vehicles such as the revolutionary Renault FT tank.
+Production of aero engines also ramped up with additional licensed production of the firms' products being undertaken by various companies, including Rolls-Royce who got their start in the aircraft engine business producing a batch of Renault 70 hp air-cooled V8s.
+Renault's most successful aircraft engine was the 300 hp 12Fe with around 5,300 built during the war.
 The company's military designs were so successful that Louis was awarded the Legion of Honour for his company's contributions.
 The company exported engines to American automobile manufacturers for use in such automobiles as the GJG, which used a Renault 26 hp or 40 hp four-cylinder engine.